|Early Bird Registration Fee *||S$300.00 (closes on 10/08/2018, 11:59pm inclusive, Singapore time)|

 (B) Environmental well-being / Collaborative/citizen-driven placemaking

-1. Pacific Activity Centre at Fajar Spring (confirmed with P!D), OR
+1. Pacific Activity Centre at Fajar Spring (with P!D), OR

-2. Ah Ma Drink Stall at Pulau Ubin (to be confirmed)
+2. Ah Ma Drink Stall at Pulau Ubin.
+FULLY BOOKED.

 B1: Pacific Activity Centre, a senior activity centre which believes in "Seniors for Seniors", engaged non-profit Participate in Design (P!D) to design community-owned spaces and solutions at their Fajar Spring centre.
 P!D provided methods and tools for designing with the seniors to create design outcomes that not only worked for their intended purpose, but were well-used and loved by the seniors.
 Learn more about P!D at www.participateindesign.org .